ManishSRawat/Indiazon/README.md

 4.  **Run the Development Server:** Start the development server with `npm run dev` or `yarn dev`.
 5.  **Explore the Code:** Begin by exploring the `src/app/page.tsx` file to understand the main page structure.

-## What's New?

-This starter project includes the following features: AI integration for product recommendations, customer reviews, user authentication, shopping cart functionality, and a basic checkout process.

 ## Next Steps

-Here are some potential next steps to further develop this e-commerce application: Implement a payment gateway, add inventory management, enhance search and filtering capabilities, improve the user profile section, and deploy the application to production.
+Here are some potential enhancements to take your Indiazon store to the next level:
+*   Implement a payment gateway for real transactions.
+*   Add comprehensive inventory management.
+*   Enhance search and filtering capabilities for a better user experience.
+*   Improve the user profile section with more features.
+*   Explore advanced AI integrations.